Anti-Moiré

 Digital photographers contantly struggle with pattern moiré and aliasing caused by the interference between repeating patterns in the subject (such as tweed or denim fabrics) and the receptors on the CCD used to capture the image.

 Originally developed to eliminate the scan lines when photographing TV screens, we have modified these optical filters for use by digital photographers, to eliminate moiré.
-They are also effective in eliminating aliasing ("Christmas Tree light" effect).
+They are also effective in eliminating aliasing ("Christmas Tree light" effect) caused by improper interpolation by the software of the data from the different color receptors.
 The filters are far more effective and rugged than the fragile (and exceedingly expensive) dichroic filters offered by some manufacturers.

-Four filters are available, designated as follows: 4.0, 5.6, 8.0 and 11.0.
+Eight filters are available, designated as follows: 1.0, 1.4, 2.0, 2.8, 4.0, 5.6, 8.0 and 11.0.
 The higher the number filters provide greater sharpness at the cost of less elimination of moiré.
 The numbers do not correspond to f-stops, but rather to the diameter of the pattern of circles that make the filters work.

 The filters are available in three configurations:

-2. As above, but with a double filter ring.
-This gives you female threads in front of the filter, so you can mount a shade in front, for $130.
+2. As above, but with a double filter ring (available only for nos.
+2.0 to 8.0).
+This gives you female threads in front of the filter, so you can mount a shade in front, for $150.

-3. Four inch square filters with a working area of about 3.5 inches for large diameter and wide angle lenses, designed for Lee and other drop in filter-holder systems, for $160.
+3. Four inch square filters with a working area of about 3.5 inches for large diameter and wide angle lenses, designed for Lee and other drop in filter-holder systems.
+Available in 2.0 (working size 3 x 3 inches), 2.8 (working size 3.5 x 4 inches) and for 4.0 to 8.0 (working size 4 x 4 inch), for $180.

 Call (800)-222-0325 to order or for more details.
 Commercially available step-up or step-down rings allow the filters to be used with any lens on any camera.
 An adjustable adapter is available for $98 that allows the filters to be mounted on all lens barrels up to 4.5 inches in diameter.